ahmadbardolia/crossplatform-example/README.md

 LoadError
 ---------
+cannot load such file -- win32/registry
 cannot load such file -- win32ole
 ```

-As the node attempts to converge (compile then execution stage), the compile phase fails since the required ruby libraries do not exist on the system.
+When Chef attempts to converge the node (run the compile then execution stages), the compile phase fails since the required ruby libraries do not exist on the system.

 ## Solution Patterns